aphrc-nocode/no-code-deeplearning/huggingface_asr_ctc/README.md

-# Wav2Vec2-BERT Fine-Tuning for Automatic Speech Recognition (ASR)
+# Fine-Tuning for Connectionist Temporal Classification (CTC) Automatic Speech Recognition (ASR)

-This project provides a comprehensive pipeline for fine-tuning the Wav2Vec2-BERT model for Automatic Speech Recognition (ASR) tasks.
+This project provides a comprehensive pipeline for fine-tuning any pretrained Connectionist Temporal Classification (CTC) model for Automatic Speech Recognition (ASR) tasks.
 The scripts are designed to be modular, configurable, and easy to use, allowing for robust experimentation with different datasets and training parameters.

 ## Getting Started